 Meshing – A more visual word for “engagement” of individuals.
-Recently, one of the founding members of the organization mentioned above passed away, and her family requested that donations be made to the organization.
-The membership received the news with sadness, and sent condolences, but also decided to use those contributions toward a purchase that the organization was considering in order to memorialize her influence on the organization.
+Recently, one of the founding members of that organization that went from $10,000 to $85,000 in the bank mentioned above passed away, and her family requested that donations be made to the organization.
+The membership received the news with sadness, and sent condolences, but also decided to use those contributions toward a purchase that the organization was considering to memorialize her influence on the organization.

 Metrics – Tracking and measurement are important.
 No, let me restate that…incredibly important!
 I recently spoke with a Development Director at a school who is spending a ton of time setting up their database, and felt a little guilty about not being able to spend more time meeting with people and sharing the successes of the organization.
 And that’s great!
 There’s always a ton of front-end set up time involved in any major project, and it’s only when things are well in place that the machinery can be tweaked and oiled to make it run great.
 Otherwise, there will be lots of stops and starts along the way.
 As one company put it, with the capability’s of today’s technology, success is the equivalent of counting cards and not simply gambling.
 Notice, however, that tracking is not enough.
 As described above, results must be compared to a benchmark, a goal, a budget milestone or a previous year’s results, as well as metrics from 3 and 5 years ago.
 Then, and only then, is there meaning within the metrics.